belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

         - Apply time-window filters for `time_anchor_at` using backend-owned tenant settings (future/past windows).
 The client should not hardcode visibility windows.
     -   Response fields: standard POI attributes plus `distance_meters` (double, optional when distance is not requested).
 When sorting by `distance`, backend orders by ascending distance while still honoring priority tiers (sponsors > live events > others).
 2.  **Filter Discovery Endpoint:** `GET /v1/app/map/filters`
-    -   Returns all available categories and their associated tags to dynamically build the filter UI.
+    -   Returns all available categories and their associated tags to dynamically build the filter UI (taxonomy catalog is sourced separately and applied as advanced filters when needed).

 ### 4.2.
-WebSocket API (Real-Time Events)
+SSE API (Real-Time Events)

-The client will connect to a WebSocket endpoint and subscribe to events for the visible map area.
+The client will connect to an SSE endpoint and subscribe to events for the visible map area.
--   **Server pushes events:** `poi:moved`, `poi:offer_activated`, `poi:offer_deactivated`.
+-   **Server pushes events:** `poi.created`, `poi.updated`, `poi.deleted`.
+    - **Endpoint:** `GET /v1/app/map/pois/stream` (filters match `/v1/app/map/pois`).

 ## 5. Roadmap and Strategic Decisions